lapnd/httdes.github.io/keystone.md

 	$ make -j`nproc`

 	$ sed -i 's/size_t\sfreemem_size\s=\s48\*1024\*1024/size_t freemem_size = 2*1024*1024/g' ./tests/tests/test-runner.cpp
-	(this line is for VC707 board, because there is only 1GB of memory on the VC707 board so...)
+	(this line is for FPGA board, because usually there is only 1GB of memory on the board)

 	$ ./sdk/scripts/vault-sample.sh
 	$ ./tests/tests/vault.sh
 	$ make image -j`nproc`		#after this, a bbl.bin file is generated in hifive-work/bbl.bin

-To turn on usb and ethernet drivers in the Linux kernel, see section [III](#iii-usb--ethernet-drivers).
+To turn on usb and ethernet drivers in the Linux kernel, see section [II](#ii-usb--ethernet-drivers).

-To run the test with QEMU, see section [IV](#iv-run-test-on-qemu).
+To run the test with QEMU, see section [III](#iii-run-test-on-qemu).

 ## I. b) Keystone-demo